wisdomgoddy/3rdSemExam/README.md

 We do not intend to view our application via i.p address as that's not a best practice so we'd be mapping this same external ip created by ingress to our designated domain name.

 **STEP 5**

-Using namecheap.com, we update our domain name *(wisdomgoddy.me)* to point to the ip gotten from nginx-ingress so that our application can be accessible through the domain name we mapped the external ip.
+Using *htttps://namecheap.com* as our domain host, we update our domain name *(wisdomgoddy.me)* to point to the ip gotten from nginx-ingress so that our application can be accessible through the domain name we mapped the external ip.

 ![namecheapdns](./images/08_namecheapdns.png)

 **STEP 6**

 In this step all we need to do is view our application that's mapped to the dommain name on our web browser.

 ![sockshopinsecure](./images/10_sockshopinsecure.png)